At a glance: History

 You will not be simply be a face in the crowd here.
 The small university setting allows faculty and students to form relationships that will last long after you graduate.
 All of the History faculty hold the Ph.D. or other advanced degrees, along with significant experience in their field.
 Also, they emphasize research and writing and encourage students to present their findings at professional meetings.
 Our majors have consistently gone onto graduate school in history, law school, teaching, and graduate study in museums and archives.
-Visit our department's web site.
 Visit the Department of Education for more information on teacher licensure program.

 ONU offers a bachelor of arts in history, as well as a minor in history

 - The department offers many internships and study abroad opportunities that will broaden your horizons and enhance your employability.

 - Faculty not only talk the talk, they walk the walk.
 During the past few years, they have traveled to England, China, Colombia, Cuba, France, Ghana, Hungary, Iran, Italy, Korea, Russia and Tajikistan.
 They bring considerable experience not found in the texts into their teaching.